Anahuac disturbances: Prelude

 Bradburn's officers explained to Austin and company that the laws prohibited turning the accused men over to civilian authorities.
 The Brazoria men returned home.
 After they left, the Mexican officers discovered that their horses had been stolen.
 They arrested two local men on suspicion of the theft.
 On hearing of the new arrests, the Brazoria contingent returned to Anahuac.
 They camped with other angry civilians several miles from Anahuac and elected Frank W. Johnson as commander.
-The group soon captured Bradburn's nineteen cavalry officers, who had been trying to reconnoiter the Texian position.Henson (1982), p.
-101.
+The group soon captured Bradburn's nineteen cavalry officers, who had been trying to reconnoiter the Texian position.

 On June 10, the insurgents occupied buildings in northern Anahuac.
 Bradburn worried that the armed men wanted to do more than free the American prisoners; he suspected a full-scale revolt.
-Bradburn had Travis and Jack tied to the ground with weapons pointed at them.
+Bradburn had Travis and Jack tied to the ground and held at gunpoint.
 Bradburn threatened to shoot both men if the Texians attacked.
 Travis encouraged Johnson to lead an attack anyway.
 During the ensuing negotiations, the Texians offered to exchange the cavalry officers for Travis and the other prisoners.
-Mexican officers agreed to release their prisoners into civilian custody in exchange for the cavalry officers and for the withdrawal of the Anglos to Turtle Bayou.Henson (1982), p.
-104. Although most of the rebels left Anahuac, between 15 and 30 of them remained scattered through the town.
+Mexican officers agreed to release their prisoners into civilian custody in exchange for the cavalry officers and for the withdrawal of the Anglos to Turtle Bayou.
+Although most of the rebels left Anahuac, between 15 and 30 of them remained scattered through the town.
 Bradburn believed this violated their agreement and warned that he would begin firing on the village within two hours.
 Most of the Texians believed that Bradburn had lied to them just to get them out of the buildings they had occupied.
 Unbeknownst to the Anglos at the time, the buildings contained extra ammunition and supplies.